…look for these on the sidewalk all around town to find this year’s fabulous Eat Local Participants!

 Step three: Gala with us!

-Join us at the 2nd Annual Harvest Dinner September 9th, 2017 – Tickets available starting in June!
+Join us at the 2nd Annual Harvest Dinner September 9th, 2017 – Tickets almost sold out!

 Why Eat Local!